AI Regulation in SA: What’s Coming in 2025 for South African Businesses

 Origins & Timeline

 In October 2024, South Africa’s Department of Communications and Digital Technologies (DCDT) unveiled the National AI Policy Framework, designed to guide ethical and responsible AI use.
-The framework, now under review, is expected to become the foundation for enforceable AI legislation by 2026.
+This foundational document, now under review following extensive public input, is expected to become the bedrock for enforceable AI legislation by 2026.

-Public consultations were held through April 2025, with significant input from the private sector, academia, and civil society.
-South Africa is also under pressure to showcase leadership ahead of the G20 summit and is benchmarking its approach against global peers.
+Public consultations, which concluded in April 2025, gathered significant input from diverse stakeholders, including the private sector, academia, and civil society.
+South Africa is also positioning itself to showcase leadership ahead of the upcoming G20 summit, actively benchmarking its approach against global peers to ensure its framework is both locally relevant and internationally aligned.

 The Nine Strategic Pillars